Theatre Arts Alumni

 to the New England Fringe Festival.
 He is also a part-time swordsmanship instructor

 at "GuardUp" working with weapons from foam swords to foils.
-He is also an infrequent
+He is also a background

-Jones 4...not my most glamorous moment but a lot of fun nonetheless).
+the Crystal Skull but claims, "Not my most glamorous moment but a lot of fun nonetheless."